Deutsche Bank Building: Plans

 Detail of gash in the facade imparted by the collapse of the World Trade Center.
 A segment of the South Tower's exterior columns is visible hanging from the gash.

 Steel and concrete protruded from the building for months afterward, which was eventually cleaned up.
 However, due to extensive contamination, Deutsche Bank decided that the 39-story ruin was to be taken down.
 During the cleanup and recovery period, netting was placed inside gashes and holes to prevent collapse.
 The owner maintained that the building could not be restored to habitable condition, while its insurers sought to treat the incident as recoverable damage rather than a total loss.
 Work on the building was deferred for over two years during which the condition of the building deteriorated.

 In June 2002, the city reached an agreement with Deutsche Bank to begin a search for remains within the damaged building, following the main cleanup at Ground Zero.
 In an on-going search effort for the victims, three bone fragments were initially discovered on the roof in August 2002.
 More human remains were discovered again in September 2005, and in March 2006, construction workers found more bone fragments and remains.
 This prompted calls from victims' family members for another search of the building by forensic experts.
 Between April 7–14, 2006, more than 700 human bone fragments were discovered in the ballast gravel on the roof, and again in 2007.
-The bone fragments of the two victims were later identified.

 The cost of demolition had steadily increased to $75 million by Bovis Lend Lease, as large amounts of asbestos, dioxins, lead, silica, quartz, polycyclic aromatic hydrocarbons, chromium, and manganese had been found within the building.